 If you do not fall into these categories, you can claim the relief in your Self Assessment tax return.

 You may have seen your parents or grandparents travel the world in retirement, or perhaps take up new hobbies.
 Whatever it is you choose to do with your time when you stop working, the chances are it will cost money.
 Even just covering your day to day living expenses will soon mount up, particularly as you could be retired for over 25 years.

 Think about the sort of lifestyle you’d like to maintain in retirement- how much do you need to afford it?

-Can’t rely on ‘gold plated’ final salary schemes or State Pension
+Pensions matter because you can’t rely on ‘gold plated’ final salary schemes or State Pension

 Young people are very unlikely to be able to benefit from so called ‘gold-plated’ final salary schemes in the same way as previous generations have.
 The State Pension age seems to be continuously increasing, so who knows what it will be by the time we reach retirement, or if it will even still exist in its current format.